ChordPro/chordpro/docs/content/ChordPro-GUI-Tasks.md

  * Sharps when transposing up, flats when transposing down
  * Always use sharps
  * Always use flats
- * Use the signature of the transposed key
-   This is the most correct approach, but it requires the song to have a `{key}` directive.

 ## Custom Tasks